Male Birth Control Study Canceled After Mood-Changing Side Effects

-The study, which was co-sponsored by the United Nations, tested a contraceptive shot in men that proved to be highly effective.
-The shot works by tricking the body into lowering testosterone levels, which results in less sperm being produced, lowering the overall likelihood of pregnancy.
+The study, which was co-sponsored by the United Nations, tested a contraceptive shot for men that proved to be highly effective.
+The shot works by tricking the body into lowering testosterone levels, which results in fewer sperm being produced and lowering the overall likelihood of pregnancy.

-But 20 men out of the original pool of 320 participants dropped out of the study after experiencing “side-effects,” which included one documented case of depression and another case of rapid heart rate, that the study’s authors say was likely unrelated to the contraception.
+But 20 men in the original pool of 320 participants dropped out of the study after experiencing side effects that included one documented case of depression and another case of rapid heart rate that the study’s authors say was likely unrelated to the contraception.

-Adding to this point, CNN reports that 1,491 “adverse events” were reported during the entire study, which included some seemingly mild case of “muscle pain,” “acne,” and “injection site pain.”
-Because, you know, nobody likes getting a shot.
-One of the other listed “adverse events” was “increased libido,” which any man will tell you is just a nightmare scenario.
-However, best of all, CNN says nearly 39 percent of these side effects were completely unrelated to the birth control shots.
+Adding to this point, CNN reports that 1,491 “adverse events” were reported during the entire study, which included some seemingly mild cases of “muscle pain,” “acne,” and “injection site pain.”
+One of the other listed “adverse events” was “increased libido,” which anyone would surely tell you is just a nightmare scenario.
+However, best of all, CNN says nearly 39% of these side effects were completely unrelated to the birth control shots.

-Now, none of that is meant to minimize the real side effects some men in the study reported.
-Rather, it’s to bring up the point that these are the exact same side effects many women are expected to endure as they basically the only ones who can take non-surgical birth control pills or shots.
+None of that is meant to minimize the real side effects some men in the study reported.
+Rather, it’s to bring up the point that these are the exact same side effects many women are expected to endure because they apparently are the only ones who can endure birth control pills or shots.

 Is there an upside?
-The study found that 75 percent of men say they’re interested in taking the shot if it ever becomes commercially available.
-Which could mean that in the near future women won’t be responsible for carrying all of the responsibility when it comes to effective family planning.
+The study found that 75% of men said they were interested in taking the shot if it ever becomes commercially available.
+Which could mean that in the near future, women won’t be responsible for carrying all of the responsibility when it comes to effective family planning.